HaoMy-Tran/Case-study-1/README.md

 (Part 3.Q2 worksheet) </br>
 *"Gamification is usually a sensible option for apps to raise users’ stickiness.
 In our loyalty program development strategy, we also plan to hold a small game for users.
 The rule is simple: any users who can maintain a 20-day or longer streak of being in the DIAMOND ranking is a winner (in other words, winners are users who have total loyalty points greater than or equal to 5,000 for at least 20 consecutive days).
 We also want to give a special reward for the user(s) who can maintain the longest streak.
 Could you help us to calculate how many winners were there during the last thirty days in the given data (March 01 - March 31) and who was/were the one(s) boasting the longest streak during that time?"*

 According to the rules, the winner has to be in DIAMOND rank for at least 20 consecutive days.
 Therefore, it's easy to spot this trick: the last date for any user who wanted to win the game was March 12, 2022.
 This means on that day, the winners had already to be DIAMOND.
-So here's the solution: filtering all the users who are DIAMOND on March 12, 2022 and then seeing how long their DIAMOND streaks will last. </br>
+So here's the solution: filtering all the users having the transactions after Feb 10 (30 days before Mar 12) to Mar 12 then checking who are DIAMOND on March 12, 2022.
+After that, tracking how long their DIAMOND streaks will last. </br>
 Similarly to what we have done one the first question, picking a date (in this case is 03-12-2022) and finding the rank name of the users on that day.

 ```SUMIFS(Transactions[Loyalty Points],Transactions[User_id],F7,Transactions[Start date],"<44632",Transactions[Start date],">=44602")``` (44632 = 03-12-2022)